web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

   * [didecentral/decentralized-id.com](https://github.com/didecentral/decentralized-id.com)
   * [didecentral/didecentral.github.io](https://github.com/didecentral/didecentral.github.io)
   * [didecentral/rwot-dir](https://github.com/didecentral/rwot-dir)
-  * [Identitywoman/identity-commons](https://github.com/Identitywoman/identity-commons) - It would be nice to help with this.
+  * [Identitywoman/identity-commons](https://github.com/Identitywoman/identity-commons) - It would be nice to help with this, also.

+Besides these, there are a couple other copies of the RWoT Directory project published through different site generators.

 ## GitHub Issues